Onslow County Schools Health Services

 1. Medications: (prescription and over-the-counter) are not allowed at school unless an Onslow County Schools "Permission for Prescribed Medication to Be Given During School Hours" form has been completed by both the parent and the doctor.

-The medication must be brought to the school by an adult; students may not transport medication.
+The medication must be brought to school by an adult; students may not transport medication.
 Prescription medication must be in the original pharmacy labeled container.
 Over the counter meds must match the permission form and be in an unopened container.